Aatmaja10/Vanilla-JS-projects/README.md

 # Vanilla-JS-projects
-Basic Projects made with HTML, CSS and Vanilla JS
+Collection of Projects made with HTML, CSS and Vanilla JS